 The Authority's Board of Trustees is empowered under the bond trust indentures and the bond program agreements to contract with outside parties to conduct the day-to-day operations of the programs.
 The Authority utilizes area financial institutions to service the mortgage loans acquired.
-In addition, two financial institutions have been designated as trustees of the separate bond programs and have the fiduciary responsibility for the custody and investment of funds.
+In addition, Bank of New York Mellon Trust Company has been designated as trustee of the separate bond programs and has the fiduciary responsibility for the custody and investment of funds.
 The Board of Trustees may, in their discretion, transfer any or all of the assets of the Authority which are not pledged to the payment of any bonds or other evidence of indebtedness of the Authority to the City of Monroe and the City of West Monroe in the ratio of 57.2% and 42.8%, respectively.